Complexity and polymorphisms for digraph constraint problems under some basic constructions: Polymorphisms, complexity and algorithms

 \subsection{CM: congruence modularity}

 This condition is a generalisation of congruence distributivity and is characterised by the existence of ternary terms $s_0(x,y,z)$,\ldots, $s_{2n}(x,y,z)$, $p(x,y,z)$ satisfying

-The terms $s_0,\dots,s_{2n},p$ are known as \emph{Gumm terms}.
-Very recently it has been announced by Libor Barto that for polymorphism algebras of finite relational structures (with finitely many relations), the congruence modularity property is equivalent to the existence of what is known as \emph{edge terms}; this solves a problem widely referred to as \emph{Valeriote's conjecture}.
+This characterisation was introduced by Gumm \cite{gum} and the terms $s_0,\dots,s_{2n},p$ are usually referred to as \emph{Gumm terms}; an earlier condition was given by Day~\cite{day}.
+Libor Barto has recently shown \cite{bar2016} that for polymorphism algebras of finite relational structures (with finitely many relations), the congruence modularity property is equivalent to the existence of what is known as \emph{edge terms}; this solves a problem widely referred to as \emph{Valeriote's conjecture}.
 The result has deep implications for CSP complexity: the presence of edge polymorphisms was shown in \cite{BIMMVW,IMMVW} to completely classify solvability of a CSP by way of a particular kind of algorithm generalising Gaussian elimination, known as the \emph{few subpowers algorithm} \cite{BIMMVW,IMMVW}.
 While we make reference to the few subpowers property later, we will not require its precise definition in this article.
 The results of this article also do not depend on Barto's solution to Valeriote's conjecture.